What are Dental Implants?

 Is Dental Implant Surgery Painful?

-Our doctors strive to make the procedure as comfortable and relaxing as possible.
+Our surgeons strive to make the procedure as comfortable and relaxing as possible.
 We do this by providing a full spectrum of sedation and anesthesia options.

 Typically, a local anesthetic is used to numb the implant site.
 Then, either nitrous oxide (laughing gas) or intravenous sedation is administered, ensuring your comfort during surgery.